Entanglement Entropy of the Two-Dimensional +-J Ising Model on the Nishimori Line: Discussion and Conclusions

-The entanglement entropy $\langle S \rangle$ of the probability distribution function of the $\pm J$ Ising model is numerically analyzed on the system boundary, by means of the transfer matrix formalism.
-The distribution function is expressed by the orthogonal matrix product, where the transfer-matrix multiplication is performed by the TEBD method.
-Non-analytic behavior is observed in $\langle S \rangle$ around the Nishimori point.
-The estimated critical temperature $T_{\rm c}^{~} = 0.9564$ is slightly higher than the previously reported values, as long as it is determined from the data shown in Fig.~4.
+The averaged entanglement entropy $\langle S \rangle$ of the square-lattice $\pm J$ Ising model is analyzed through the observation of the distribution function on the system boundary by the transfer matrix formalism combined with the TEBD method.
+From the FSS analysis applied to the calculated $\langle S \rangle$ on the Nishimori line, the presence of a singular behavior in $\langle S \rangle$ is confirmed around the Nishimori point.

-The estimated central charge $c = 0.397(2)$ by finite size scaling and $c = 0.395(4)$ from Fig.~6 are smaller than those reported values $c = 0.463 \sim 0.464$ so far~\cite{Honecker2, Queiroz}.
-The discrepancy could be attributed by the fact that we have observed the boundary spin distribution, where the statistical properties could be qualitatively different from those of the bulk part.
-It should be noted that the definition of the classical analogue of the entanglement entropy in the bulk part is not trivial when there is randomness.
-This is because there is no (imaginary-) time reversal symmetry in the transfer matrix formalism, and that the spin distribution functions can be defined independently from upper and lower halves of the system.
-Another possible scenario is that the correction to the scaling, which comes from the sub-leading terms to the scaling form of the free energy, affects the estimation of the central charge $c$, in particular when $N$ is small.

-A numerical challenge is to obtain better estimates for $T_{\rm c}^{~}$ and central charge $c$.
-Further extensive calculations for larger system sizes $N$ would be required for this aim.
-To increase $N$ seems to be straightforward in TEBD method, but spontaneous symmetry breaking, which is caused by a tiny numerical round-off error, frequently occurs when $N$ is larger than 300.
-This is partially because the artificial energy gap decreases with respect to $N$.
-This problem could be solved by {\it always} breaking the spin inversion symmetry, introducing a weak external magnetic field $h$ or imposing ferromagnetic boundary condition.

-In the phase diagram of the $\pm J$ Ising model, there are wide possible choices of the parameter set $( p, T )$ other than those on the Nishimori line; we have performed trial calculations.
-At the phase boundary between the Nishimori point and the transition point of the pure Ising model with $p = 1$, the TEBD method can be easily applied, and the transition nature agrees with the Ising universality.
-On the other hand, the analysis at the phase boundary below the Nishimori point is not straightforward, since the spontaneous symmetry breaking we have discussed easily occur when the ferromagnetic bonds are accidentally concentrated.
-We have to modify the numerical procedures so that the GHZ-like state can be treated in a stable manner.
+The behavior of $\langle S \rangle$ on the phase boundary apart from the Nishimori point is a remaining point of interest.
+We performed small-scale trial calculations.
+On the phase boundary between the Nishimori point and the transition point of the pure Ising model with $p = 1$, the calculated result agrees with the Ising universality.
+The numerical analysis below the Nishimori point is not straightforward, since the spontaneous symmetry breaking easily occurs when the ferromagnetic bonds are accidentally concentrated.
+Stabilization should be introduced to the TEBD calculation in this case.

-The partial sum $V^{M}_{~}$ obtained by the TEBD method can be used for the estimation of various quantities, such as internal energy and correlation functions.
-From the normalization factor of $V^{M}_{~}$ it is also possible to obtain the free energy of the system, and thus one can obtain the {\it thermodynamic} entropy by subtracting the internal energy from the free energy, whereas the numerical cost is relatively large.